Project management: In-house or Outsourced?

 • Communicate closely with the development, design, and testing teams to ensure the tasks are being implemented according to the project plan;

-• Engage with the project owner and stakeholders acting as a point of communication between the R&D team and top management staff;
+• Engage with the project owner and stakeholders, acting as a point of communication between the R&D team and top management staff.

 “Managing developers is both an empathic and culturally affected job.
 So it’s important to have a manager close to the team.
 Removing roadblocks and impediments while understanding precisely what struggles the team is facing right now is a key to high productivity.
-It’s possible to manage developers from the outside by setting objectives but lack of clear communication will backfire.”
+It’s possible to manage developers from the outside by setting objectives, but a lack of clear communication will backfire.”

 Alex Gostev, Agile Coach at QArea